SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

-# New vs. Old Pipeline Durability Test Plan
+# New vs. Old Pipeline Test Plan

-## Hypothesis
+## Goal

-The new SDK pipeline (`seekcamera-gstreamer`, currently v3) is **more resilient** than the old pipeline (`rtsp-seek-server`) under reboot and restart stress - specifically:
+Determine whether the new SDK pipeline (`seekcamera-gstreamer`, currently v3) is better, the same, or worse than the old pipeline (`rtsp-seek-server`).

+### Things I am looking for:
-Seek USB enumeration reliability, ability to self-recover from transient USB errors without a full process restart, and overall stability (CPU load, network behavior) under repeated stress.
+- Seek USB enumeration reliability
+- Ability to self-recover from transient USB errors without

-This is directly testable: if true, new-pipeline units should show fewer/shorter Seek enumeration failures, fewer restart events per unit of uptime, and measurable self-recovery events that the old pipeline has no equivalent for.
+- Overall stability (CPU load, network behavior)
+- Faults / bugs in either system

 ## Test Design